logansdk/logan-permission/README.md

     public void onRejected(ArrayList<String> rejected)
     {
         // At least one permission is rejected
+        // The user doesn't see the system permissions dialog if your app requests that permission again.
-        // Denied permission without ask never again Log.d("LOG", rejectd.toString());
+        Log.d("LOG", rejectd.toString());

-        // The permission request dialog box can no longer be displayed showPermissionRationale(rejected);
+        // Displays a dialog that guides the user to set permissions. showPermissionRationale(rejected);
     }
 });